hpiwowar/citation11k/analysis/stats.md

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/display_distAcrossDatasets.png" class="plot" /></div></div>

-Finally, what is the distribution of the age of datasets used by data reuse studies?
+What is the distribution of the age of datasets used by data reuse studies?
 We found the authors of data reuse papers are most likely to use data that is 3-6 years old by the time their paper is published, normalized for how many datasets were deposited each year.

 One panel for every year of publication, with papers published that year.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure/distOfDatasetAge.png" class="plot" /></div></div>